SalMarco/Cattolica2018/README.md

 In any case it is not mandatory for the course and we can address any problems later.

-## How to clone the repository with all the lessons
+## How to clone the repository for one/all the lessons

 All the files for all the lessons are in a repository: [Cattolica2018 Repo](https://github.com/SalMarco/Cattolica2018).